CodeYourFuture/curriculum/content/js2/blocks/dom/index.md

 +++

 We can start by inspecting the DOM - short for **D**ocument **O**bject **M**odel.
 The DOM is an API.
-When the browser renders a page it also generates a representation of the document that enables it to be updated.
+When the browser renders a web page it creates the DOM - a representation of the web page.
 We can use JavaScript to interact with the DOM.
 This is what enables us to write programs that update the web page.

 {{<note type="tip" title="recall">}}
 JavaScript is a programming language.
 It is a set of rules for writing instructions that are understood by computers.
 {{</note>}}

+### 🌳 DOM tree

+The DOM is a tree-like structure.

 {{<tabs name="dom-html">}}
+We can start solving the character limit problem by defining some HTML.
+You can also view the DOM tree
 {{<tab name="html">}}

 ```html